mehulagg/gitlab/doc/development/feature_flags/index.md

 An `experiment` feature flag should conform to the same standards as a `development` feature flag, although the interface has some differences.
-An experiment feature flag should have a rollout issue, ideally created using the [Experiment Tracking template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/experiment_tracking_template.md).
+An experiment feature flag should have a rollout issue, created using the [Experiment Tracking template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/experiment_tracking_template.md).
 More information can be found in the [experiment guide](../experiment_guide/index.md).

 ## Feature flag definition and validation